tejaswini-rb/todo-list-timer/README.md

-# Pomodoro Productivity App!
+# PomoTodo Productivity App!

-The Pomodoro Technique is used for time management, in which intervals of productivity (typically 25 min long) are separated by short breaks.
-This technique is helpful because it encourages focus, as it creates urgency for you to finish the task within the time limit.
+It's always satisfying to check off tasks on a to-do list as you complete them.
+However, finding the motivation and focus to complete these tasks can be difficult.
+This app allows you to add tasks to a to-do list, and each task can be check-marked when completed.
+Furthermore, PomoTodo comes with a timer that can be used for the Pomodoro Technique.
+The Pomodoro Technique is a great strategy for time management, in which intervals of productivity (typically 25 minutes long) are separated by short breaks.
+This technique is helpful because it encourages focus, creating urgency for you to finish the task within the time limit.
 With this app, you can set a timer using your own intervals for focused work.
-Simply type in the number of minutes and click start.
+Simply type in your tasks, the number of minutes you have to get them done, and click start.

 This project was created using [React](https://legacy.reactjs.org/), a java script library, and [NPM](https://www.npmjs.com/), a package manager for javascript softwares.
-I used this tutorial by [Xtina](https://github.com/xtina-park/pomodoro-app) for guidance and inspiration.
+I used this tutorial by [Xtina](https://github.com/xtina-park/pomodoro-app) for inspiration.

 As this app is run locally, here is what the user should install to best run this project:
 * npm (or yarn)